vishwajeets148/nextflix-clone/README.md

 Develop: https://nextflix-clone-iota.vercel.app/

-This is a basic Netflix Homepage Clone made up with tailwind css and javascript.
+This is a basic Netflix Homepage Clone made up with Tailwind CSS and Javascript.